conn-er/RandomCoords/README.md

 ### Dependencies
 - I made this using Python 3.9.
 You could probably go as old as Python 3.6, but YMMV.
-- Note: The python script titled "test" uses folium to create maps based on the output.
+- Note: The python script test.py uses folium to create maps based on the output.
     - This script is not essential to the runtime randomcoords, it is just a test script that utilizes randomcoords.

 ### Installation